suryakantamangaraj/ShaktiSDK/doc/board_use.md

 * sudo apt-get install python-serial

-* There will be three terminals required.
+* Open three terminals, one for each of the following

   - One terminal for openocd.
   - Another for gdb server
   - And the last one for uart terminal display.

 Follow the steps below to set up and run programs

-* Open a terminal and launch OpenOCD with sudo permissions.
-  Assume you are in the shakti-sdk directory.
+* In the first terminak launch OpenOCD with sudo permission.
+Please ensure you are in the shakti-sdk directory.

+For example,
+        $ pwd
+        /home/user/shakti-sdk

         $ cd ./bsp/third_party/artix7_35t
         $ sudo openocd -f spike.cfg

-* Open another terminal and launch gdb
+* In the second  terminal and launch gdb, applications will be loaded to RAM and executed from this terminal

         $ riscv64-unknown-elf-gdb -x gdb.script
         $ file "executable with absolute path"
         $ load
         $ c

-* Open another terminal to capture UART output (The default baud rate is 19200)
+* In the third terminal open miniterm.py to display output from UART

-        $ sudo miniterm.py /dev/ttyUSB1 240000
+        $ sudo miniterm.py /dev/ttyUSB1 19200

-For UART, we need miniterm or GTKterm.
+note: For 32 bit applications, please use riscv32-unknown-elf-gdb